Dolly Skilbeck: Characterisation and pregnancies

 Dolly is characterised as a kind and generous woman.
 She is a "townie" who arrives in Beckindale to escape unhappiness.
 She is portrayed as "bright and bubbly" which is in stark contrast to her "silent and placid" husband Matt Skilbeck (Frederick Pyne).
 Despite their differences, they appreciate one another's personalities and initially make their marriage a success.
 Dolly is also a "cheerful and good humoured" person.
 Dolly is also played as a "homemaker" and she used her spare time to help Amos Brearly (Ronald Magill) serve beer at The Woolpack pub.
 Rogers viewed Dolly as a "special sister" and felt protective of her.
-Dolly and Sam are a serious couple with stories to match.
+Dolly and Matt are a serious couple with stories to match.
 Rogers believed that people thought she was "boring" but she viewed her as a "generous person who needed a bit of protecting".
 Dolly would often be depicted washing dishes, waiting for Matt to return for his dinner and life of a farm.
 Rogers believed that it was "comfortable viewing" but reflected the reality of farming life.
 She went to farmers markets and discussed the realism of the characters with other actual farmers.
 In her later years she takes a job as Kim Tate's (Claire King) housekeeper and the two characters were completely different.
 Rogers branded Kim a "wonderful bitch part" she would have liked to play, buy playing a female like Dolly "was a responsibility".

 Originally credited as Dolly Acaster, she appeared in the series as a barmaid.
 Dolly's introduction storyline saw her arriving in Beckindale from to take part in a brewery training scheme at the local pub, The Woolpack.
 Dolly had moved to the area from Darlington.
 Dolly meets farmhand Matt and they fall in love.
 Matt was a widower after his first wife Peggy Skilbeck (Jo Kendall) died.
 They had two children Sam (Jamie Bell) and Sally Skilbeck (Justine Bell), who were killed in an accident when a train hits their car.
 She described Matt as a "salt of the earth" type character.
 She also had a good rapport with Pyne, Rogers recalled that "Freddie is professional, he was so welcoming in his own quiet way.
 I've kept in touch with him ever since."